What Are Camp Lejeune Lawsuits?

 Camp Lejeune Lawsuits vs. VA Benefits

-It is very important to understand that Camp Lejeune lawsuits are different from VA claims.
-And filing a Camp Lejeune lawsuit does not affect your existing VA benefits.
+Camp Lejeune lawsuits are different from VA claims, and filing a Camp Lejeune water contamination lawsuit will not affect existing or future VA benefits.

 Some believe the high VA disability benefits denial rate is linked to a 2012 program that required all Camp Lejeune claims to be reviewed by a group of Subject Matter Experts (SMEs).
-These SMEs are thought to be responsible for reducing the approval rate to a mere 8% of submitted claims.
+These SMEs are considered responsible for reducing the approval rate to a shameful 8% of submitted claims.

 By pursuing a lawsuit, veterans and their loved ones may finally seek financial compensation for harm caused by exposure to contaminated water.